What is music theory?

 - Other Modes

-Throughout the books, there are dozens of modern music examples that you can a visually see how the melody and chords interact with each other.
+Throughout the books, there are dozens of modern music examples that you can visually see how the melody and chords interact with each other.

 On top of that, you can access Hookpad where you can experiment with the ideas you are learning about in the books.
 Hookpad had a limited free version that should be enough to get you started.
 The paid version is a fully-featured songwriting sketchpad, which worth it once you get to the level.